Skip to content

 Dulux Renovation Range Floors is designed for tiled and concrete floors.
 It is a harder-wearing formula that handles foot traffic, though it will still show wear faster than purpose-built floor coatings in very high-traffic areas.

-What You Should NOT Paint With It
+What Should You NOT Paint With the Dulux Renovation Range?

 The Renovation Range has clear limitations.
 Ignoring these is the fastest way to end up with a peeling, failed finish.